-All completed complaint forms will be initially received by the Student Engagement Manager.
+All completed complaint forms will be initially received by the Student Voice Team and the Director of Representation and Membership Services.
 Complaints will be forwarded to the Deputy Returning Officer (DRO), Val Yates, who will respond and take action.
 All decisions on the interpretation of the election's rules will be made by the RO/DRO.